 About the Equinix independent survey

 As part of a separate independent study commissioned by Equinix, APCO Insight surveyed 2,485 IT decision-makers from a diverse enterprise set across North America, Latin America, Europe and Asia-Pacific.
-1, 348 of those surveyed are based in EMEA, and 108 in Finland.
+1,348 of those surveyed are based in EMEA, with 103 of those based in the UAE.
 Respondents were selected for participation from Dynata’s online panel.
 The survey was conducted online between August 1-16, 2019.

 - Global Interconnection Index Volume 3 [report]